SpagoBILabs/SpagoBI/docker/README.md

 ## License

-View http://www.spagobi.org/homepage/opensource/license/ for the software contained in this image.
+View license information at www.spagobi.org/homepage/opensource/license/ for the software contained in this image.